kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 ## Mint the PKP

 Now that we've the ContractsSDK initialized we're ready to mint the PKP using it.
-Since we want to allow out PKP to sign messages we have to add Auth Method scopes for `SigningAnything` & `OnlySignMessages` as below otherwise you'll get an error stating that the PKP isn't authorized to sign.
+Since we want to allow out PKP to sign messages we have to add Auth Method scopes for `SigningAnything` & `PersonalSign` as below otherwise you'll get an error stating that the PKP isn't authorized to sign.

 **Note:** You're gonna need an AuthSig for setting the `authMethod`.
 In the browser you can use `checkAndSignAuthMessage` or use [Hot wallet signing](https://developer.litprotocol.com/v3/support/faq/#1-cant-use-checkandsignauthmessage-in-a-backend-project) in the backend.